mmul-it/training/MMUL-OA-01/Exercise.019.solutions.md

    - Replace all occurrence of "nginx-example" with "simple-nginx"
-   - In the parameters section, add a parameter named REPLICAS with proper descriptions and a default vault of 1:
+   - In the parameters section, add a parameter named REPLICAS with proper descriptions and a default value of 1:

      ```yaml
      - description: How many replicas of nginx you need.